Venkatasaiee12/EE1030-2025-Project-Submissions/ee25btech11023/SoftwareAssignment/README.md

 ## Power Iteration Method

-The Power Iteration algorithm, also known as the Von Mises iteration, is a straightforward yet effective numerical method used in linear algebra to determine a matrix's largest eigenvalue and its corresponding eigenvector.
+The Power Iteration algorithm is a straightforward yet effective numerical method used in linear algebra to determine a matrix's largest eigenvalue and its corresponding eigenvector.

 Below is the Tree Structure of this folder.